tuxlinuxbr/Graylog/Readme.md

 ## Ufdb-Block Content Pack

-This content pack possible you to add Ufdb block logs in to Graylog to analise statistics from blocked websites.
+This content pack possible you to add Ufdb logs in to Graylog to analise statistics from blocked websites.

 ### Getting Started

 Import the ContentPack/ufdb_block_content-pack.json on your Graylog.

-For configuration, you need add this values on /etc/rsyslog.d/ufdb-block.conf file, changing GRAYLOG_NAME_SERVER for the hostname or ip address of the Graylog server.
+For configuration, you need add this values on /etc/rsyslog.d/ufdb-block.conf file, changing **GRAYLOG_NAME_SERVER** for the hostname or ip address of the Graylog server.

 ```
 # Load Modules